nickbrandt/GitLab/doc/user/application_security/security_dashboard/index.md

 The Security Dashboard is a good place to get an overview of all the security vulnerabilities in your groups, projects and pipelines.

-You can also drill down into a vulnerability and get extra information, see which project it comes from, the related file(s), and various metadata to help you analyze the risk they pose.
-You can also take actions on vulnerabilities by creating an issue for them, or by dismissing them.
+You can also drill down into a vulnerability and get extra information.
+This includes the project it comes from, any related file(s), and metadata that helps you analyze the risk it poses.
+You can also dismiss a vulnerability or create an issue for it.

 To benefit from the Security Dashboard you must first configure one of the [security scanners](../index.md).